partykit/sketch-tldraw-npcs/README.md

 What we're additionally doing here is:

-- we have PartyKit servers such as `npc-poet.ts` which joins the same Yjs room as the tldraw clients.
-It can monitor the canvas, add shapes and text to the canvas, and also take part in "presence": it can update a user object to drive a cursor around the screen.
+- we have PartyKit servers such as `npc-poet.ts`.
+These join the same Yjs room as the tldraw clients.
+They can monitor the canvas, add shapes and text to the canvas, and also take part in "presence": NPC PartyKit servers can update a user object to drive a cursor around the screen.
 - in the client, the user can interact with these NPCs and ask them to perform tasks.

 ![architecture](/assets/architecture-sm.png)